About us

 • social and emotional development

-We are so glad that you are here to check us out, and are excited to experience life’s occupations with you!
+We are so glad that you are here to check us out and are excited to experience life’s occupations with you!

 About Lindsay

-Lindsay has over five years of experience as a pediatric occupational therapist working in early intervention, schools, private practice and hospitals.
-She is a graduate of the University of Delaware (Go Blue Hens!) where she received her Bachelor of Science degree in Health Studies with a minor in Human Development and Family Studies.
-She received her master’s degree in Occupational Therapy from Thomas Jefferson University in 2017 and has been an adjunct faculty member and lab instructor in the Jefferson Occupational Therapy Program since 2018.
-Lindsay’s professional passions include infant and child development, sensory integration and processing and kindergarten readiness, with specialized interest and experience with infant and child feeding and toileting independence.
-She holds certifications in Interactive Metronome® and pediatric kinesiotaping and has received specialized training in sensory processing and integration, Interoception, Lifestyle Redesign®, pediatric concussion and orthopedics, and the Zones of Regulation®.
-She is a student of the Herman & Wallace Pelvic Rehabilitation Institute in the specialized area of pediatric bowel and bladder dysfunction.Helping families give the gift of participation to their child is her favorite part of her job!
-Lindsay’s job as an OT is one of her favorite occupations, along with swimming, gardening, spending time at the beach and being with her family and friends.
-Lindsay, her husband, Andrew, and their dog, Bear, live in West Chester, PA.
+Lindsay has over seven years of experience as a pediatric occupational therapist working in early intervention, schools, private practice and hospitals.
+She received a degree in Health Studies with a minor in Human Development and Family Studies from the University of Delaware (Go Blue Hens!) and her master’s degree in Occupational Therapy from Thomas Jefferson University.
+She has worked as an adjunct faculty member and lab instructor in the Jefferson Occupational Therapy Program since 2018.
+Lindsay’s professional passions include infant and child development, sensory integration and processing, water safety and swimming instruction.
+She has specialized interest and experience with infant and child feeding and toileting independence.
+She holds certifications in Interactive Metronome® and pediatric kinesiotaping and has received specialized training in sensory processing and integration, Interoception, Lifestyle Redesign®, pediatric concussion and orthopedics and the Zones of Regulation®.
+She is a student of the Herman & Wallace Pelvic Rehabilitation Institute in the specialized area of pediatric bowel and bladder dysfunction.